andresoviedo/google-drive-ftp-adapter/README.md

 Any comments: andresoviedo@gmail.com

-WARN: This application is still in an alpha state, so bugs may appear.
+WARN: This application is still in an BETA state, so bugs may appear.
 This application is currently released under the LGPL license.
-      Use this library at your own risk.
+      Use this application at your own risk.

 WARN: This application uses a Google Drive API Key with a courtesy of 10 requests/second/user and 10 million request/day.
       When it reaches the quota it could be unavailable.